 WATCH MY PIPING TECHNIQUE VIDEO

-Bake the shells in a preheated oven at 300°F for 15-18 minutes.
+Bake, one baking sheet at a time, for 15-18 minutes.
 I don’t use convection settings for baking macarons.
 My oven is set to heat from top and bottom.

-To prevent browning on top, place an empty baking sheet on a top rack to shield the heat from the top.
+Shinee’s Tip: To prevent browning, place an empty baking sheet on top rack to shield the heat.

-Once you’ve filled the macarons, place them in an airtight container and refrigerate for at least 8 hours or preferably for 24 hours.
+Place the filled macarons in an airtight container and refrigerate for at least 8 hours or preferably for 24 hours.
 This process is called maturing, which allows the filling to soften and flavor the shells.

 French Macaron Tips for Success

-Macaron success comes not just from a good recipe.
-It’s a combination of a good technique, understanding of your oven and quality of your ingredients.
+As I mentioned above, macaron success is a combination of a good technique, understanding of your oven and quality of your ingredients.

 Once you understand the technique and reasons behind certain steps, you’ll be well on your way to perfect macarons.